iameetshah/iameetshah.github.io/_posts/2021-11-12-collapsibleHeader.md

 As you might have noticed in above snippet there is a variable `“searchText”`.
 Yes, thats right now we move to next step i.e. Search Functionality.
 As always we need to take a step back and first understand what needs to be done to implement search functionality of Sub header items.
-First and foremost, we need a create a view for SearchBar.
+First and foremost, we need a create a view for `SearchBar`.
 So let’s create that :

 ```swift
 struct SearchBar: View {